Skip to main content

 Abstract

-Chest x-rays on the campus of the Jewish Consumptives' Relief Society (JCRS).
+Exterior of the Dairy Barn at the Jewish Consumptives' Relief Society (JCRS).
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
 The sanatorium was located on West Colfax Avenue just outside of Denver.

 Item